hlrs-fcg/spada_fcg_fork/irspec/spatial.md

 The conflict graph can be used to determine if a routing declaration is correct, and resolve the `auto` routing declarations.
-The conflict graph is a directed graph that describes the conflicts between channels.
+The conflict graph is a directed graph that describes the conflicts between streams.
-Two channels conflict if they are routed through the same lane at the same PE.
+Two streams conflict if they are routed through the same channel at the same PE.

 We use the parametric routing graph to construct the conflict graph.